xwmx/nb/README.md

 # create a new password-protected, encrypted note titled "Secret Document"
 nb add --title "Secret Document" --encrypt

+# create a new note in the notebook named "example"
+nb example:add "This is a note."
 ```

 `nb add` with no arguments or input will open the new, blank note in your